ajxs/yamaha_dx97/README.md

 **A:** Yes.
 Although with some limitations.
 Unlike the DX9's SysEx implementation, which serialises patches in a DX7-compatible format, patches output over the cassette interface are serialised in the DX9's native format.
 To ensure that DX9 patches serialised to tape can still be read this firmware preserves the original formatting.
 This means that patches output to cassette will be converted to the DX9 format.
 Patches that depend on DX7-specific functionality will be corrupted in the process.
 It is not recommended to use this feature.
 Patches input from the cassette interface will be converted from the DX9 format to the DX7 format used by this firmware.

+**Q: If I use this ROM, is it possible to reinstall the original?**

+**A:** Yes, of course!
+To go back to using the original ROM, replace the mask ROM IC, and run the synth's diagnostic test routines.
+This will reset the synth's voice parameters to their default values.